-To date, Mercy Regional Medical Center has given nearly 10,500 COVID-19 vaccinations.
+To date, Mercy Hospital has given nearly 10,500 COVID-19 vaccinations.
 With each vaccination we move one step closer to normalcy.
 Though the COVID-19 vaccines are proven to be safe and effective, some people with underlying health conditions have legitimate reasons to be cautious.
-Recently, Mercy Regional Medical Center had the privilege of helping one such community member safely receive his COVID-19 vaccination.
+Recently, Mercy Hospital had the privilege of helping one such community member safely receive his COVID-19 vaccination.

 Doug Lenberg moved to Durango in 1998.
 A former hot air balloon pilot turned balloon meister, event organizer and owner of OTR Hot Air Balloon Adventures, Doug’s love of ballooning spans three decades.
 In 1998, Doug helped to organize the Snowdown Balloon Rally, and since then he has gone on to organize multiple rallies from the Animas Valley Balloon Rally in Durango to the Steamboat Springs Balloon Rodeo.

 “I love hosting balloon rallies for the community,” Doug said.
 “I don’t charge anything to attend the rallies because I want everyone to be able to come out and enjoy them.”

 Upon meeting Doug, you are struck by his enthusiasm, kindness and love of life.
 Judging from his upbeat personality and fit stature it’s hard to imagine that Doug has had to face life-threatening health challenges.

 In 2004, Doug was diagnosed with a rare blood condition which can cause allergic reactions so severe he can go into anaphylactic shock.
 Immediately following his diagnosis, Doug and his wife, Sylvia, changed their diet and began to increase their physical activity.